DIMITRI-PRO/Eye4Tap/README.md

 - `setup` : Initialization of frontend and backend, as well as all toolings
 - `migrate` : Run the database migration script
+- `migrate:clear` : Clear database (delete definitively!!!)
 - `dev` : Starts both servers (frontend + backend) in one terminal
-- `dev-front` : Starts the React frontend server
+- `dev:front` : Starts the React frontend server
-- `dev-back` : Starts the Express backend server
+- `dev:back` : Starts the Express backend server
+- `test:unit` : Test both servers with Jest
+- `test:front` : Test frontend app
+- `test:back` : Test backend app
 - `lint` : Runs validation tools, and refuses unclean code (will be executed on every _commit_)
 - `fix` : Fixes linter errors (run it if `lint` growls on your code !)